 And if you're a liberal, you can say it.

-So we get one after the other in terms of oh, the concentration camp, the Nazi analogies, and oh, well, we boycotted Nazi Germany.
+So we get one after the other in terms of, oh, the concentration camp, the Nazi analogies, and, oh, well, we boycotted Nazi Germany.

-Of course, we're gonna boycott Israel.
+Of course, we're going to boycott Israel.

 And I'm like, this is insanity.